Marcosxx1/Book-Cadastration-with-node/README.md

 # Node.js Express API with MongoDB

 This is a sample Node.js Express API project that uses MongoDB for data storage.
-It provides CRUD (Create, Read, Update, Delete) operations for managing Livro (book) entities.
+It provides CRUD (Create, Read, Update, Delete) operations for managing books entities.

 <details>
 <summary>FileTree</summary>